nander1110/hello-world/README.md

 Hi people of github

-I am just starting out and learning how code!
+I am just starting out and learning how to code!
 I will hopefully catch on quick, I am excited to get going.